SpotifyXP/SpotifyXP/README.md

 * RAM: 128MB (Maybe 64MB?)
 * Storage (Without cache): 60MB
 * Storage (With cache): My folder is 700MB

+## Translating

+<p>If you want to translate this project look into src/main/resources/lang/skeleton.json</p>
+<p>Make sure you have run 'python3 i18nhelper.py -skeleton' to make sure the skeleton is up to date</p>
+<p>Rename skeleton.json to [2DigitLanguageCode].json</p>

 ## Built With